Death of David Glenn Lewis

-On the night of February 1, 1993, a man was struck by a vehicle outside Moxee, Washington; he died three days later.
-It took 11 years for him to be identified as David Glenn Lewis, a missing Amarillo, Texas, lawyer.
+On the night of February 1, 1993, an unidentified man was struck and killed by a vehicle outside Moxee, Washington.
+It took 11 years for him to be identified as David Glenn Lewis, a missing lawyer from Amarillo, Texas.
 The reasons for his disappearance and journey 1606 mi away, and how he was able to get to Moxee from his home in 24 hours, remain unknown.

 When he died, Lewis was wearing military-style camouflage fatigues and work boots, clothing his family did not recognize as his.
 His death was the result of injuries from the motor vehicle, but neither it nor its driver have ever been identified.
 It remains uncertain if his death was an accident or due to foul play.

 Background

 A native of the Texas Panhandle, David Glenn Lewis was born on December 11, 1953, in Borger, near Amarillo.
 After graduating from Phillips High School, he attended Texas Tech, graduating in 1975 with a degree in political science, following that with a law degree from Tech in 1979.
 Lewis married his wife, Karen, in 1982; the couple had their only child, a daughter, shortly afterward.

 Lewis and his family lived in Dumas, north of Amarillo.
 He both maintained a private practice and served as an assistant county attorney in Sherman and Wheeler counties.
 In 1986 he was elected judge of the court-at-law in Moore County; four years later he left that position to run, unsuccessfully, for the 69th District Court judgeship.
 He returned to private law practice with an Amarillo firm and taught government classes at Amarillo College.